zkiss/zkiss-mm/_drafts/code-formatting.md

 tags: code formatting gradle
 ---

-I believe that having a well-defined, uniform, consistent coding style is important.
+I believe that having a well-defined, uniform, consistent set of coding conventions is important.
 With consistency, comes efficiency; developers can navigate the code at a glance.
 When the same practices are followed everywhere, it takes less effort to understand how the code works, because developers can think in terms of templates,